September - November

 Events & Exhibitions:

-We are devoting our autumn season to back-to-back-to-back exhibits by three of the region’s top Native glass artists, in a celebration of the Northwest Native Art Glass movement.
-Three exhibits, and three special events you won’t want to miss:
+We are devoting our autumn season to a celebration of Northwest Native Art Glass, the intersection of the studio glass movement and Northwest Coast Native Art.
+We are hosting three consecutive solo exhibitions by three of the region’s top Native glass artists, with related special events.
+Three exhibits, and two special events you won’t want to miss:

 Dan Friday Artist Talk: Tuesday, Sept 18th, 6:30pm.
 At Stonington Gallery.
 Free to attend, not ticketed.

 Northwest Native Art Glass Panel Talk with Preston Singletary, Raven Skyriver and Dan Friday: Wednesday October 17th, 6-9pm.
 Panel talk at The 101 in Pioneer Square, pre and post-panel refreshments and meet-and-greet with the artists at Stonington Gallery.
 Tickets are $15, and can be purchased by clicking here.

 September brings Dan Friday (Lummi), October is Preston Singletary (Tlingit), and in November we close with Raven Skyriver (Tlingit).
 All three of these artists uses the medium of glass to reflect on aspects of their vibrant Northwest Coast Native heritage, but each does so with a different focus.